The CIMIL team is currently composed by 8 members: 1 faculty, 3 post-docs, and 3 PhD students, and 1 honorary member.

 Prof. Luca Turchet (Lab Head)

 Luca Turchet is an Associate Professor at the Department of Information Engineering and Computer Science of University of Trento, where he leads the Creative, Intelligent and Multisensory Interactions Laboratory and is coordinator of the Research and Teaching Laboratory “Multisensory Interactions”.
 He received master degrees (summa cum laude) in Computer Science from University of Verona, in classical guitar and composition from Music Conservatory of Verona, and in electronic music from the Royal College of Music of Stockholm.
 He received the Ph.D. in Media Technology from Aalborg University Copenhagen.
-His scientific, artistic, and entrepreneurial research has been supported by numerous grants from different funding agencies including the European Commission, the European Institute of Innovation and Technology, the European Space Agency, Italian Minister of University and Research, the Italian Minister of Foreign Affairs, and the Danish Research Council.
+His scientific, artistic, and entrepreneurial research has been supported by numerous grants from different funding agencies including the European Commission (Marie-Curie Fellowship), the European Innovation Council, the European Institute of Innovation and Technology, the European Space Agency, the Italian Minister of University and Research, and the Danish Research Council.
 He is the Chair of the IEEE Emerging Technology Initiative on the Internet of Sounds, and the founding president of the Internet of Sounds Research Network.
-He is co-founder of the company Elk Audio AB, which operates in the sector of Music Technology.
-He serves as an associate editor for IEEE Access and the Journal of the Audio Engineering Society, and he is co-editor of the book “Ubiquitous Music Ecologies”.
-He has served as a guest editor of special issues of IEEE Communications Magazine, Journal of the Audio Engineering Society, Personal and Ubiquitous Computing Journal, Frontiers in Virtual Reality, and Digital Creativity.
-He is the founder and General Chair of the International Symposium on the Internet of Sounds, and is Steering Committee Member of the Audio Mostly International Conference.
-He is board member of the Italian section of the Audio Engineering Society.
-His main research interests are in music technology, Internet of Things, human-computer interaction, and perception.
-More information at: www.lucaturchet.it
+He has been awarded in 2024 of the IEEE Communications Society Distinguished Lecturer position.
+He is co-founder of the music tech company Elk Audio AB.
+He serves as an associate editor for IEEE Transactions on Human-Machine Systems, IEEE Access and the Journal of the Audio Engineering Society.
+He has served as a guest editor of special issues of IEEE Communications Magazine, IEEE Transactions on Technology and Society, IEEE Transactions on Haptics, Journal of the Audio Engineering Society, Personal and Ubiquitous Computing Journal, Frontiers in Virtual Reality, and Digital Creativity.
+He is the founder and General Chair of the IEEE International Symposium on the Internet of Sounds, and is Steering Committee Member of the Audio Mostly International Conference.
+He is board member of the Italian section of the Audio Engineering Society and of the Italian Association for Music Informatics.

 Postdoctoral researchers